-- 1. To learn the Laplace Transform, Inverse Laplace Transform of various functions, and its applications. - 2.
-To understand the concept of Fourier Series and enhance the problem-solving skills, To learn complex form of Fourier series and Fourier Transform - 3.
-To understand the concept of Fourier Series and enhance the problem-solving skills, - 4.
-To learn complex form of Fourier series and Fourier Transform. - 5.
-To understand the regression analysis and interpolation methods. - 6.
-To learn matrices eigen values and eigen vectors useful in engineering
+- 1. To learn the Laplace Transform of various functions, and its applications. - 2.
+To Learn Inverse Laplace Transform of various functions, and its applications. - 3.
+To learn the concept of Fourier Series and enhance problem-solving skills. - 4.
+To learn complex form of Fourier series and Fourier Transform and enhance problem-solving skills. - 5.
+To Learn the regression analysis and interpolation methods. - 6.
+To Learn matrices eigen values and eigen vectors .